AbhishekMankame/CPP_tutorial/Learning/mathematics/graph_theory.md

 ### 🧠 Used in:
 - Checking if your input graph makes sense
 - Finding how many edges exist just by counting degrees

+### 🌳 2.
+Trees: "Connected but Drama-Free"
+<pre>A tree is a friend circle where everyone is connected, but no drama loops (a.k.a. cycles) exist.</pre>
+📏 Maths Facts:

+- Tree with `N` nodes han `N - 1` edges
+- If edges >= N --> somebody is spreading rumors (a cycle exists!)<br>
+🌴Think of it like a drama-free Whatsapp group: no backstabbing, no love triangles, just direct messaging only.